chriswi93/Neural-Networks-and-Logistic-Regression-Backpropagation-in-depth/README.md

 <i>M. Sc.
 Business Information Systems, Data Scientist.<br>
 Generative Modeling is simply about modeling "How the world could be" and not necessarily "How the world actually is".</i></p>

 Logistic Regression is one of the most popular statistical models for classification.
-Actually the model is a special case of a neural network.
-In this article the optimization technique to optimize parameters of the model is discussed.
-This is a simple introduction to understand backpropagation in neural networks.
+Actually it is a special case of a neural networks and therefore a simple introduction to understand backpropagation in neural networks.
+In this article the theoretical foundation on how to derive the equations to optimize the model parameters is discussed.
+In particular the derivation of the equations for gradient descent is shown.

 <h2>Model</h2>
 MODEL